finos/common-domain-model/documentation/source/documentation.rst

 .. code-block:: Haskell

- type Execution: <" A class to specify an execution, which consists essentially in the economic terms which are agreed between the parties, alongside with the qualification of the type of execution.
-The associated globalKey denotes the ability to associate a hash value to the respective Execution instantiations for the purpose of model cross-referencing, in support of functionality such as the event effect and the lineage.">
+ type Execution:
    [metadata key]
-   executionType ExecutionTypeEnum (1..1) <"Specifies the type of execution, e.g. via voice, electronically...">
+   executionType ExecutionTypeEnum (1..1)
-   executionVenue LegalEntity (0..1) <"The execution venue identification, when applicable.">
+   executionVenue LegalEntity (0..1)
-   identifier Identifier (1..*) <"The identifier(s) associated with the execution.">
+   identifier Identifier (1..*)
-   tradeDate date (1..1) <"The trade/execution date.">
+   tradeDate date (1..1)
    [metadata id]
-   tradableProduct TradableProduct (1..1) <"The product traded as part of this execution, including quantity and price">
+   tradableProduct TradableProduct (1..1)
-   party Party (0..*) <"The party reference is optional because positioned as part of the Event class when the execution is specified as part of such context.">
+   party Party (0..*)
    [metadata reference]
-   partyRole PartyRole (0..*) <"The role(s) that party(ies) may have in relation to the execution, further to the principal parties (i.e payer/receive or buyer/seller) to it.">
-   closedState ClosedState (0..1) <"The qualification of what led to the execution closure alongside with the dates on which this closure takes effect.">
+   partyRole PartyRole (0..*)
+   closedState ClosedState (0..1)
-   settlementTerms SettlementTerms (0..1) <"The execution settlement terms, which is applicable for products such as securities">
+   settlementTerms SettlementTerms (0..1)

 The ``settlementTerms`` attribute define how the transaction should be settled (including the settlement date), for instance in a *delivery-versus-payment* scenario for a cash security transaction or a *payment-versus-payment* scenario for an FX spot or forward transaction.
 The actual settlement amount(s) will need to use the *price* and *quantity* agreed as part of the tradable product.

 .. code-block:: Haskell

- type SettlementTerms extends SettlementBase: <"A class to specify the settlement terms.
-This class reflects the FpML OptionSettlement.model, although with no option reference.">
-   settlementType SettlementTypeEnum (0..1) <"Whether the settlement will be cash, physical, by election, ...">
-   settlementDate AdjustableOrRelativeDate (0..1)
-   valueDate date (0..1) <"The settlement date for a forward settling product.
-For Foreign Exchange contracts, this represents a common settlement date between both currency legs.
-To specify different settlement dates for each currency leg, see the ForeignExchange class.
-This attribute is meant to be merged with the 'settlementDate' at some future point noce we refactor 'Date' to use a single complex type across the model.">
-   settlementAmount Money (0..1) <"The Settlement Amount, when known in advance.">
-   transferSettlementType TransferSettlementEnum (0..1) <"The qualification as to how the transfer will settle, e.g. a DvP settlement.">
+ type SettlementTerms extends SettlementBase: settlementType SettlementTypeEnum (0..1) settlementDate AdjustableOrRelativeDate (0..1) valueDate date (0..1) settlementAmount Money (0..1) transferSettlementType TransferSettlementEnum (0..1)

 Post-Execution: Contract
 """"""""""""""""""""""""